run-llama/llama-hub/loader_hub/confluence/README.md

 - https://atlassian-python-api.readthedocs.io/index.html
 - https://developer.atlassian.com/cloud/confluence/oauth-2-3lo-apps/

-User then specify a set of `page_ids` and/or `space_key` to load in the corresponding pages into Document objects, if both are specified the union of both sets will be returned.
+User then specify a list of `page_ids` and/or `space_key` to load in the corresponding pages into Document objects, if both are specified the union of both sets will be returned.
 User can also specify a boolean `include_attachments` to include attachments, this is set to `False` by default, if set to `True` all attachments will be downloaded and ConfluenceReader will extract the text from the attachments and add it to the Document object.
 Currently supported attachment types are: PDF, PNG, JPEG/JPG, SVG, Word and Excel.

+Hint: `space_key` and `page_id` can both be found in the URL of a page in Confluence - https://yoursite.atlassian.com/wiki/spaces/<space_key>/pages/<page_id>

 ## Usage